Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Modern subscription spending is invisible by design.
-Auto-pay, annual billing, and free trial onboarding all obscure the true running total.
-An audit at a single moment forces the honest total into view.
-Most households find 15 to 40 percent of subscriptions are underused or forgotten entirely.
+Modern subscription spending is largely invisible by design.
+Auto-pay, annual billing, and free-trial onboarding all obscure the true running total.
+An audit at a single moment forces the honest figure into view.
+A common pattern: a meaningful share of recurring charges turn out to be underused, duplicated across services, or forgotten entirely — the calculator's job is to make that share visible in currency terms rather than in a vague impression.

 Run it with sensible defaults

-Using streaming of 45, music of 12, news and magazines of 15, gym and fitness of 40, the calculation works out to 1,884.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+Using streaming of 45, music of 12, news and magazines of 15, gym and fitness of 40, cloud storage of 15, and other subscriptions of 30, monthly total is 157 and the annual figure works out to 1,884.00.
+The defaults are a starting point, not a recommendation.

 The levers in this calculation

-The inputs — Streaming (Netflix, Disney+, etc.), Music (Spotify, Apple Music, etc.), News and Magazines, Gym and Fitness, and Cloud Storage and Software — do not pull with equal force.
-Frequency and unit price pull the total in different directions.
-The biggest surprise for most people is how small recurring amounts compound into large annual figures — that's where this calculation earns its keep.
+The six inputs — Streaming, Music, News and Magazines, Gym and Fitness, Cloud Storage and Software, and Other Subscriptions — pull the total in different directions depending on which categories dominate.
+The biggest surprise for many users is how small monthly amounts compound into substantial annual figures: a single 15/month service is 1,800 across a decade.

 How the math works